 Step 1: Raise the Truck

 Start by performing a standard tire change by removing the wheels and raising the truck to work height.
 You do this by first untightening the lugs on the wheels when the truck is on the ground, then you raise the truck using the floor jack, and once at comfortable working height, insert the jack stands.
 Now you can remove the wheels one at a time safely and easily.

 Step 2: Remove the Caliper Assembly and pads

 The wheels are off, and not you take off the caliper assembly.
 You do this by using the socket wrench to loosen the bolts in the back of the caliper.
 Once loosened you slide the assembly off the rotor.
 The caliper is connected to the brake line, this can snap, which is expensive to replace, so don’t let the assembly hang from the vehicle.
 Place the assembly on the top of the rotor or secure it with a piece of wire to the wheel well.

 Now remove the brake pads from the rotor.
 When doing this do not damage the pad clips, you will need them for the new pads, and make sure you don’t score or gouge the rotor.
 When removing the old pads, look at their placement, that is how you want to place the new ones.

 Step 3: Replace the Brake Pads

 Now its time to take the new pads and assemble them onto the rotor.
-You start off by applying the brake grease to the back of the new brake pads; this grease helps reduce the sound caused by the friction of the caliper against the pad.
-Do not apply the grease on the front of the pads or on the rotor.
+You start by applying the brake grease to the back of the new brake pads; this grease helps reduce the sound caused by the friction of the caliper against the pad.
+Do not apply the grease on the front of the pads or the rotor.